lbpinheiro/metadatafile/README.md

 ## Example

-Please visit the [test page](https://metadatafile.herokuapp.com/) for an example with one `file` submition
+Please visit the [test page](https://metadatafile.herokuapp.com/) for an example with one `file` submission

 ## Author